-Make Shadow Puppets
+1. Make Shadow Puppets

 This is one of those things every parent should be able to do — and I mean beyond a bunny.
 Not that I can personally do anything beyond a bunny.
-Head over to Visual News which has lots of cool vintage images of how to make traditional shadow puppets with your hands.
+Head over to Scary Mommy for a good roundup of YouTube videos on how to make traditional shadow puppets with your hands.

-Make Balloon Animals
+2. Make Balloon Animals

 My friend Karen (hi Karen!) once brought out the balloons and air pump when we had all our kids together and…mind blown.
 This is one skill will make you the hit of every party or playdate.
 I like the About Magic Youtube Channel in which magician Wayne Kawamoto offers really clear video instructions on making a basic balloon animal dog (pro trick: spend on high quality balloons or they’ll pop), then moves onto intermediate balloon animal creatures like teddy bears and t-rexes.

-Cut Really Good Paper Snowflakes
+3. Cut Really Good Paper Snowflakes

-It should be the easiest thing in the world, but when my daughter kept accidentally cutting hers in half, I turned to some expert sites to figure out just where she — okay, we were cutting wrong.
+It should be the easiest thing in the world, but when my daughter kept accidentally cutting hers in half, I turned to some expert sites to figure out just where she — okay, we — were cutting wrong.
 We’ve got loads of posts on 20 cool snowflakes patterns you can make including lots of pop culture references, or 8 DIY snowflake patterns, from beginner to whoa.

-Learn the American Sign Language Alphabet
+4. Learn the American Sign Language Alphabet

 My ten-year-old is now super into sign language, and likes to spell out “can I play on the iPad?” across the dinner table, letter by letter.
-Fortunately I still remember the basics I had learned in grade school, but if you need a refresher, check out Lifeprint’s finger spelling chart of the ASL alphabet including lots of tips for how it should be properly used.
+Fortunately I still remember the basics I had learned in grade school, but if you need a refresher, check out Lifeprint’s finger spelling chart of the ASL alphabet including helpful tips for how it should be properly used.

-Learn a Face Painting Trick or Two
+5. Learn a Face Painting Trick or Two

 I was once saddled with face painting duty at a school carnival, and became forever after known as The Face Tainter.
 (TLDR: Preschoolers are a very forgiving bunch and can fairly easily be convinced to get a heart on their cheeks instead of a full-on tiger face.)

 Wiki-How’s face paint tutorial does offer good tips in terms of process and supplies — if a little basic.
 (Step 10: Hold a mirror up to your customer to see the result!)
 Howcast has a lot of detailed face painting how-to videos for basics like cats, fairies and Batman — provided you don’t mind waiting forever for them to load.
 Or, my top pick are the the Snazaroo YouTube Videos from the makers of popular face painting kits.
 Their videos offer decent, step-by-step instructions for lots of characters — though of course you still need talent.
 Baby steps?

-Master Expressive Reading
+6. Master Expressive Reading

 When parents read to their kids in a monotone…well, think about how much you like to hear anything at all delivered in a monotone.
 I’ve worked hard to get better at expressive reading with my kids, and mostly it’s about throwing away inhibitions and not worrying about sounding silly if you act out the story or give each character a different voice.
 In fact, silly helps!

 his style of reading aloud not only keeps kids’ interest, but it helps them retain the information better.
 And hey, you could be voted most popular class parent when it’s your turn to come in and read your kid’s favorite book.

-Make a Cootie Catcher/Origami Fortune Teller
+7. Make a Cootie Catcher/Origami Fortune Teller

 By the time your kids hit about seven or eight, they’ll be making these every chance they can get.
-If your kids are younger, make it with them and they’ll love you for it.
+If your kids are younger, make one with them and they’ll love you for it.
 Especially the part about getting to come up with their own fortunes inside.

-Play Cat’s Cradle and Other String Games
+8. Play Cat’s Cradle and Other String Games

 All it takes is this Klutz Cat’s Cradle Book Kit — my daughter’s own favorite — and their easy instructions, and those fun string games you did as a kid yourself will come right back, from Witch’s Hat to Jacob’s Ladder.
 Best ever way to kill a few minutes with your child in the pediatrician’s waiting room or in line at the supermarket, without needing a screen.

-Memorize at Least Five Good Jokes.
+9. Memorize at Least Five Good Jokes.
 Probably More.

 Any time you want to get a kid’s attention — your own child, a niece or nephew, a playdate — a joke always works.
 Unfortunately, my repertoire tends to get stuck with Knock Knock…Banana Banana every time.
 My kids will attest to that.

-Learn Stories with Holes
+10. Learn Stories with Holes

-This one is for tweens and teens, but my own girls are totally obsessed with this exercise in critical thinking that I used to do as a kid with my own mother.
+This one is for tweens and teens, even when my own girls were younger, they were totally obsessed with this exercise in critical thinking that I used to do as a kid with my own mother.
 Essentially you’re telling a story with some major missing info (The man was afraid to go home because of the man with the mask.).
-Your kids have to ask yes or no questions to figure out what’s really going on.
+Your kids then have to ask yes or no questions to figure out what’s really going on.